 The stone, gothic building stretched above them in towers.
 The windows glowed a dull yellow, silhouetting the bars that covered them.
-The vines snaking the walls were long since dead, leaving dark, wiry stems that looked like veins creeping over the stone.
-On top of the walls surrounding the compound perched search lights that tirelessly scanned the grounds at night.
+The vines that snaked the walls were long since dead, leaving dark, wiry stems that looked like veins creeping over the stone.
+Search lights were perched on top of the walls surrounding the compound.
 There was a ghost of mad laughter in the air that had the team knitting tightly together behind their youngest member.

 They were buzzed through the front door easily enough.
 The security inside was astounding.
 Men in bullet proof vests and combat boots manned each dimly lit hallway, each with their own private arsenal.
 Robin led the team through multiple electronically locked and monitored iron gates.
 They were buzzed through by members of security who all clearly recognized Robin.

 They came to a dark room filled with monitors and computers and people in headsets.

 "Commissioner," said Robin, relieved to see the graying man in the far corner.

 Gordon turned, his eyes lighting up when he saw them.
 "Robin," he greeted in his gravelly voice.
 "And your team?
 Batman told me you would have company.
 Frankly, I'm glad that he...
 Well.
 Are you ready?"